TERMS & CONDITIONS OF USE

 1. Introduction

-1.1 whatimpact was founded by social impact-driven entrepreneurs to match businesses and grantmakers who wish to participate in corporate social responsibility (CSR) with charitable or social enterprises that have projects and initiatives that suit the CSR ambitions of those businesses.
-We do this by hosting and maintaining the Platform, which uses proprietary software algorithms and artificial intelligence to Match parties that are well suited together (the “Services”).
+1.1 whatimpact was founded by social impact-driven entrepreneurs to match businesses and grant-makers who wish to partner with charitable organisations, social enterprises and other community groups (VCSEs) that have projects and initiatives that suit the social value and CSR ambitions of those businesses.
+We do this by hosting and maintaining the Platform, which uses proprietary software algorithms and other data-driven matchmaking systems to help businesses and grant-makers to find VCSE partners and manage these partnerships.
+The platform offers VCSEs an opportunity to showcase their work, request resources and manage business and grant-maker partnerships (the “Services”).

 1.2 These Terms constitute a contract between all users of the Platform and/or our Services (“you”) and whatimpact.
 Your use of our Platform is subject to these Terms, and by using the Platform, you agree to be bound by them.
 If you do not agree to these Terms, you must not use our Platform.